Birthstones by Month: What is Yours?

-What are the birthstones by month?
-Do you know yours?
-For as long as humans have been fascinated with precious gems, they have assigned special significance to them.
-The 12 zodiac gems formed the basis of the modern, Western birthstone list.
+Birthstones by month: do you know yours?
+For centuries, humans have been fascinated by precious gems and have assigned special significance to each.
+The 12 zodiac gems laid the foundation for the modern Western list of birthstones.

-The Jewelers of America established a list of birthstones in 1912 that remains the standard today.
-Alternative lists also exist and who’s to say you can’t choose your own?
+In 1912, the Jewelers of America established an official list of birthstones by month that remains the standard today.
+Alternative lists also exist, and of course, you can always choose a gemstone that speaks to you personally.

-Garnet has been first on the list of birthstones by month for January since the 15th century, at least.
+Garnet has been first on the list of birthstones by month for January since at least the 15th century.
 With a Mohs Scale of Hardness of 6.5 to 7.5, it can be faceted into beautiful gemstones that wear well in jewelry.
 Since the term “garnet” actually refers to a group of nesosilicate gems, those born in this month can choose from a rainbow of colors.

 Pure quartz is colorless, as exemplified by Herkimer diamonds.
 The causes of amethyst’s shades of pale violet to rich purple are radiation and the inclusion of iron impurities and trace elements.